kodecocodes/vt_android_mvvm/v1/for_instructor/07-testing-the-view-model.markdown

 ```

-Now we assert that the viewmodel creature is the stubcreature we're expecting.
+And then we assert that the viewmodel creature is the stubcreature we're expecting.

 ```kotlin
     assertEquals(stubCreature, creatureViewModel.creature)